Bjwills7/odin-recipes/README.md

-The first project on in the odin project.
+The first project in the odin project fundamentals section.
 Demonstrates that I have a basic understanding of html and understand how to use various tags to create elements.